2009 WTA Tour: Singles

 Caroline Wozniacki broke the top 10 during the season, and reached the US Open final.

-At the US Open, Caroline Wozniacki reached her first Grand Slam final after a half of upsets which saw Safina, Janković and Dementieva all lose in the first week.
-Melanie Oudin reached her first major quarterfinal by defeating Dementieva, Sharapova and Petrova back-to-back, while Yanina Wickmayer reached her first semifinal at this level.
-In the bottom half, Clijsters came through after defeating Venus Williams in the fourth round, and later her sister Serena in the semifinals, in a match that ended with Williams receiving a point penalty, and later a fine, for unsportsmanlike conduct after reacting to a foot fault called by the linesperson.
+At the US Open, Wozniacki reached her first Grand Slam final, becoming the first Dane, male or female, to reach a Grand Slam final, after a half of upsets which saw Safina, Janković, and Dementieva all lose in the first week.
+Oudin reached her first major quarterfinal by defeating Russians Dementieva, Sharapova, and Nadia Petrova back-to-back, while Clijsters's fellow Belgian compatriot Yanina Wickmayer reached her first semifinal at this level.
+In the bottom half, Clijsters came through after defeating Venus Williams in the fourth round, and later her sister Serena in the semifinals, in a match that ended with Serena receiving a point penalty, and later a fine, for unsportsmanlike conduct after reacting to a foot fault called by the linesperson.
 In the final, Clijsters beat Wozniacki to win her second Grand Slam title in only her third tournament back, and become the first mother to win a Grand Slam title since Evonne Goolagong Cawley in 1980.

-The fall season saw Maria Sharapova win her first title since returning from her shoulder surgery in Tokyo.
+The fall season saw Sharapova win her first title since returning from her shoulder surgery in Tokyo.
 Kimiko Date-Krumm provided a notable story, becoming the second oldest player to ever win a title in the Open Era in Seoul.
-Svetlana Kuznetsova won the event in Beijing, beating Agnieszka Radwańska in the final.
+Kuznetsova won the event in Beijing, beating rising Polish player Agnieszka Radwańska in the final.
 Following that tournament, Safina surrendered her No. 1 ranking to Serena Williams, before regaining it the week prior to the WTA Tour Championships.
 This meant that the year-end No. 1 would be decided in Doha, with whoever performed better in the tournament achieving the position.
-Safina retired in her first match, while Williams went on to win the title to become the year-end No. 1 for only the second time, after 2002.
+Safina retired in her first match, while Serena went on to win the title to become the year-end No. 1 for only the second time, after 2002.